-Vital maintenance work is underway to four massive 50 tonne ‘fish belly’ gates which control the Tees Barrage as part of a £100,000 project.
+Vital maintenance work was carried out to four massive 50 tonne ‘fish belly’ gates which control the Tees Barrage as part of a £100,000 project.

-As part of the repairs, we are holding a special open day giving members of the public the chance to explore around the structure and delve 40 feet into one of the drained gate wells to see the inner workings up close.
+As part of the repairs, we held a special open day giving members of the public the chance to explore around the structure and delve 40 feet into one of the drained gate wells to see the inner workings up close.

-Visitors will be able to see the massive hydraulic rams, learn about fish migration, get rare access into the control tower and discover more about the world-renowned white water course.
+Visitors saw the massive hydraulic rams, learnt about fish migration, got rare access into the control tower and discover more about the world-renowned white water course.

-A 100 tonne crane will be used to install temporary dams either side of each gate well before removing the water to inspect the gate seals, walls, floor and pivot points, as well as checking the steelwork for damage.
-Pressure tests will also be carried out on the gates and any corroded components replaced.
+A 100 tonne crane was used to install temporary dams either side of each gate well before removing the water to inspect the gate seals, walls, floor and pivot points, as well as checking the steelwork for damage.
+Pressure tests were carried out on the gates and any corroded components replaced.

-Lee Butler, team leader at the Tees Barrage says: “This is a fantastic opportunity for us to give people a rare behind the scenes look at our maintenance work and walk onto the Tees’ river bed – it’s not often you get to say that!
+Lee Butler, team leader at the Tees Barrage said on the day of the event: “This is a fantastic opportunity for us to give people a rare behind the scenes look at our maintenance work and walk onto the Tees’ river bed – it’s not often you get to say that!
 The event is open to everyone and they’ll get to learn about how we operate it, the rich ecology in the area as well as exclusive access into the control tower and gate well.”

 At the time of its construction 20 years ago, the Tees Barrage was considered the largest civil engineering project in the UK and not only controls the flow of the river but also plays a vital role in preventing the area from flooding.